HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-<p class="note"><b>Limitation</b>: Note that by “presence”, we refer to the mere presence of privacy sandbox API calls in the JavaScript in this analysis.
+<p class="note"><b>Limitation</b>: Note that by "presence", we refer to the mere presence of privacy sandbox API calls in the JavaScript in this analysis.
 This does not mean that the APIs are guaranteed to be executed or used during the runtime.</a>

 ### Related Websites Sets